sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Publishing/FTP_SFTP_and_FTPS_Deployment/_index.md

 And the same Deploy menu will appear when right-clicking on the project or its resources.

-## Associate a FTP connection with a project using Project Explorer
+## Associate an FTP connection with a project using Project Explorer

 1\.
 In Project Explorer View, expand the project you would like to associate a remote connection with.